Bug report #14062

 Isn't it weird to have a value with the comma displayed in the spinbox, interpreted as a numeric value (e.g returning a size) but failing to be used in calculation?

-#2 Updated by Nyall Dawson about 4 years ago
+#2 Updated by Nyall Dawson over 4 years ago

 - Subject changed from Allow to Decimals with commas fail to evaluate in spin boxes